As you have conversations with your family, friends, or healthcare providers, you can use this glossary to better understand some of the medical terms

 Maintenance dose: A smaller or less frequent dose given after the initial loading dose period to maintain the appropriate levels of medication in the body.

-Motor milestone responder: Measured according to Section 2 of the HINE, a responder is defined as anyone with at least a 2-point increase (or maximum score of 4) in their ability to kick, or at least a 1-point increase in the categories of head control, rolling, sitting, crawling, standing, or walking.
+Motor milestone responder: Measured according to Section 2 of the Hammersmith Infant Neurological Examination, a responder is defined as anyone with at least a 2-point increase (or maximum score of 4) in their ability to kick, or at least a 1-point increase in the categories of head control, rolling, sitting, crawling, standing, or walking.
 Individuals must also show improvements in more categories of motor milestones than worsening.

-Motor neuron: Motor neurons are specialized nerve cells in the brain and spinal cord that control muscle movement.
+Motor neuron: Specialized nerve cells in the brain and spinal cord that control muscle movement.

-Scoliosis: Curvature of the spine, which is a common problem in individuals with spinal muscular atrophy.
+Scoliosis: Curvature of the spine, which is a common problem in individuals with SMA.

-SMA360°™: Biogen’s SMA360° support program provides certain services that address nonmedical barriers to access.* These include logistical assistance, product education, insurance benefits investigation, and financial assistance.
+SMA360°™: Biogen’s SMA360° support program provides certain services that address nonmedical barriers to access.* These include logistical assistance, product education, insurance benefits investigation, and financial assistance for eligible individuals.
 A complete list of SMA360° offerings can be found here.

 Spinal muscular atrophy (SMA): A rare genetic disease in which a lack of survival motor neuron (SMN) protein affects the part of the nervous system that controls motor function.

 Survival motor neuron 1 (SMN1) gene: The SMN1 gene produces SMN protein, which is critical to the health of specialized nerve cells in the spinal cord called motor neurons.
-Without SMN protein, motor neurons die and nerve impulses are not passed between the brain and the muscles, leading to muscle weakness and impaired motor function in SMA.
+In individuals with SMA, a mutated or deleted SMN1 gene does not produce enough SMN protein to maintain the survival of motor neurons.

-Survival motor neuron 2 (SMN2) gene: A closely related “backup” gene to the SMN1 gene, which is missing or mutated in SMA.
+Survival motor neuron 2 (SMN2) gene: A closely related “backup” gene that is not considered to be affected in SMA.
 On its own, SMN2 produces an insufficient amount of the SMN protein needed for normal motor function and development.

-Survival motor neuron (SMN) protein: SMN protein is responsible for the health and normal function of motor neurons in the CNS.
+Survival motor neuron (SMN) protein: Responsible for the health and normal function of motor neurons in the CNS.
 SMN protein is found throughout the body, with high levels in the spinal cord.
 Insufficient levels of SMN protein are the underlying cause of motor neuron loss in SMA.